phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 Arguments
 ------------
-* `compute` (string, optional, default=None): label of the compute options (note required if only one is attached to the bundle).
+* `compute` (string, optional, default=None): label of the compute options (not required if only one is attached to the bundle).
 * `component` (string or list of strings, optional): label of the component(s) requested.
 If not provided, will be provided for all components in the hierarchy.